 One day Marjory and I entered the Young Life 5K race, organized by Morgan Cain Grim, Floyd County’s own entry in the Super Person contest.
 Bang!
 And the runners disappeared with the smoke of the gun leaving the Wellses to walk uphill, chat downhill, and wave at bystanders.
 More hill-huffs and we found ourselves grateful for a trio of teens who strolled just ahead of us.
-We apologized to the lonely and bored monitors and felt embarrassed by the trailing ambulance.
-On the last hill we passed Gallery OneEleven, then, turning right at The Stoplight, reached the finish line at Lineberry Memorial Park.
+To the lonely and bored monitors, we apologized, and we tried to ignore the trailing ambulance.
+On the last rise we passed Gallery OneEleven, then, turning right at The Stoplight, reached the finish line at Lineberry Memorial Park.
 Soon the announcement was made: I had won!*

 *The record book does have an asterisk that notes my status as the only male in my age group.

 “Hi, we’re from Plenty!
 Today we have lots of fresh vegetables, tomatoes, lettuce, some string beans, and lots of other stuff.
 We also have some bakery goods.
 I think a coffee cake and a loaf of bread.
 Do you have a dog?
 We can give you some dry dog food, too, if you need it.”
 I said this in one continuous blurt in my most agreeable fashion.
 This was the new “client” on our route, distributing donated produce to people in need.
 I placed a large grocery bag brimming with produce in the hands of the young woman at the beat-up old trailer door.

 “I wasn’t expecting anyone.
 I just moved in.
 Who-all are you?”

 “Aren’t you Betty ____?”

 “Oh, no. She lives at the end of the gravel.”

 “I’m sorry.
 I thought you were our new stop.
 We deliver some groceries every week to people who have signed up at Plenty!”